 Key Consumer Protection Statutes

-Your issue may fall under federal laws such as the Federal Trade Commission Act, Consumer Product Safety Act, Magnuson-Moss Warranty Act, or Truth in Lending Act.
+Your issue may fall under federal laws, such as the Federal Trade Commission Act, the Consumer Product Safety Act, the Magnuson-Moss Warranty Act, or the Truth in Lending Act.

 Industry-Specific Regulations